 Complete staff notification and assignments.
 Continue to call in personnel as needed see Appendix N – Staff Recall and Survey.

-Assess residents frequently and offer comfort and reassurance.
+Assess people supported frequently and offer comfort and reassurance.
 Notify nursing supervisor ASAP if there is a change of condition with any resident.

 Periodically, brief staff on the incident, check-in on their well-being and perform assignments.
 Reassign as the situation changes.